Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

-The Atlanta Braves, including Marcell Ozuna (.524 on-base percentage in past 10 games, 182 points above season-long percentage), battle starter Julio Urias and the Los Angeles Dodgers at Dodger Stadium, Friday at 10:10 PM ET.
+The Atlanta Braves, including Marcell Ozuna (.548 on-base percentage in past 10 games, 202 points above season-long percentage), take on starting pitcher Bobby Miller and the Los Angeles Dodgers at Dodger Stadium, Saturday at 9:10 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Dodgers.
+In his most recent appearance, he collected two extra-base hits (3-for-4 with a double, a home run and two RBI) against the Dodgers.

 Marcell Ozuna Game Info & Props vs. the Dodgers